Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Plugin

-nodeos plugins are software components that implement features that complement the native Wire blockchain basic implementation.
-They can be enabled or disabled through the nodeos configuration file or specifying them in the command line that launches the nodeos daemon.
+nodeop plugins are software components that implement features that complement the native Wire blockchain basic implementation.
+They can be enabled or disabled through the nodeop configuration file or specifying them in the command line that launches the nodeop daemon.

 ## Private Key